 Biography

-Kim Barker, M.D., is an Associate Professor in the Department of Physical Medicine and Rehabilitation (PM&R) and the Program Director of the PM&R Residency Program at UT Southwestern.
-She is board certified in PM&R and focuses her clinical work on oncology rehabilitation, stroke rehabilitation, and general rehabilitation.
+Kim Barker, M.D., is an Associate Professor and the Vice Chair of Academic and Faculty Affairs in the Department of Physical Medicine and Rehabilitation (PM&R) at UT Southwestern.
+She is board certified in PM&R and focuses her clinical work on oncology rehabilitation, stroke rehabilitation, and rehabilitation for medically complex patients.

 After receiving her medical degree from Creighton University School of Medicine, Dr. Barker completed her residency in physical medicine and rehabilitation at McGaw Medical Center of Northwestern University/Rehabilitation Institute of Chicago, where she was Chief Resident as well.
 She joined the faculty of UT Southwestern in 2011.